Yacht-Labs/yacht-lit-sdk/README.md

 **USING THE SDK:**

-To mint a PKP, you will need an ethers signer that has MATIC tokens on the Polygon Mumbai test network. _If you just want to generate Lit Action code or execute the Lit Action once it has already been associated with a PKP, you do **not** need an ethers signer object_
+To mint a PKP, you will need an ethers signer that has MATIC tokens on the Lit Chronicle test network. _If you just want to generate Lit Action code or execute the Lit Action once it has already been associated with a PKP, you do **not** need an ethers signer object_

 Instantiate SDK: